devanshuyadav/helpage/README.md

 # Helpage
-One-Stop solution for clumsy bookmarks.
+An awesome alternative to clumsy bookmarks.
 Helpage lets you organize your custom bookmarks and most visited sites onto a basic HTML5 webpage.

 ***Helpage*** is a Webpage Designed with the intention to cut down the need for any regular browser's favorites tab.
 Moreover, It has bookmarks just similar to a regular browser.